-- 11.1 The Invitation to Tender shall state that no Tender will be considered unless it is received by the date and time stipulated in the Invitation to Tender.
-No Tender delivered in contravention of this clause shall be considered. - 11.2 All Invitations to Tender shall include the following: - (a) A specification that describes the Council's requirements in sufficient detail to enable the submission of competitive offers.
+11.1 The Invitation to Tender shall state that no Tender will be considered unless it is received by the date and time stipulated in the Invitation to Tender.
+No Tender delivered in contravention of this clause shall be considered.

-- (b) A requirement for tenderers to declare that the tender content, price or any other figure or particulars concerning the tender have not been disclosed by the tenderer to any other party (except where such a disclosure is made in confidence for a necessary purpose). - (c) A requirement for tenderers to complete fully and sign all tender documents including a form of tender and certificates relating to canvassing and non-collusion. - (d) Notification that tenders are submitted to the council on the basis that they are compiled at the tenderer's expense. - (e) A description of the award procedure and, unless defined in a prior advertisement, a definition of the award criteria in objective terms and if possible in descending order of importance. - (f) Notification that no tender will be considered unless it is enclosed in a sealed envelope or container which bears the word 'Tender' followed by the subject to which it relates, but no other name or mark indicating the sender. - (g) A stipulation that any tenders submitted by fax or other electronic means (unless specifically required) shall not be considered. - (h) The method by which any arithmetical errors discovered in the submitted tenders is to be dealt with.
-In particular, whether the overall price prevails over the rates in the tender or vice-versa. - 11.3 All Invitations to Tender or Quotations must specify the goods, service or works that are required, together with the terms and conditions of contract that will apply (see Rule 16). - 11.4 The Invitation to Tender or Quotation must state that the council is not bound to accept any Quotation or Tender. - 11.5 All Candidates invited to Tender or quote must be issued with the same information at the same time and subject to the same conditions.
+11.2 All Invitations to Tender shall include the following:

+(a) A specification that describes the Council's requirements in sufficient detail to enable the submission of competitive offers.

+(b) A requirement for tenderers to declare that the tender content, price or any other figure or particulars concerning the tender have not been disclosed by the tenderer to any other party (except where such a disclosure is made in confidence for a necessary purpose).

+(c) A requirement for tenderers to complete fully and sign all tender documents including a form of tender and certificates relating to canvassing and non-collusion.

+(d) Notification that tenders are submitted to the council on the basis that they are compiled at the tenderer's expense.

+(e) A description of the award procedure and, unless defined in a prior advertisement, a definition of the award criteria in objective terms and if possible in descending order of importance.

+(f) Notification that no tender will be considered unless it is enclosed in a sealed envelope or container which bears the word 'Tender' followed by the subject to which it relates, but no other name or mark indicating the sender. submitted via the Council's secure e-procurement portal unless specific circumstances restrict the ability to undertake the tender exercise (e.g. the use of electronic means of communication would require specific tools, equipment, devices or file formats that are not generally available or supported by generally available applications) when tenders shall be submitted as set out in 13.4 below.

+(g) A stipulation that any tenders submitted by fax or other electronic means (unless specifically required) shall not be considered unless specific circumstances restrict the ability to undertake the tender exercise electronically, when tenders shall be submitted as set out in 13.4 below.

+(h) The method by which any arithmetical errors discovered in the submitted tenders is to be dealt with.
+In particular, whether the overall price prevails over the rates in the tender or vice-versa.

+11.3 All Invitations to Tender or Quotations must specify the goods, service or works that are required, together with the terms and conditions of contract that will apply (see Rule 16).

+11.4 The method by which a start up company is to be evaluated

+11.54 The Invitation to Tender or Quotation must state that the council is not bound to accept any Quotation or Tender.

+11.65 All Candidates invited to Tender or quote must be issued with the same information at the same time and subject to the same conditions.
 Any supplementary information must be given on the same basis.